-In this section, we provide some best practices you can apply for customizing Google Workspace services to meet your organization's data protection compliance needs.
-Please note this is not a comprehensive and exhaustive list of all potential practices.
+In this section, we provide some best practices you can apply for customizing Google Workspace for Education services to meet your organization's data protection compliance needs.
+Please note this is not a comprehensive and exhaustive list of all potential practices and that tools referenced within this Guide may vary by edition.
 We recommend that you consult with a legal expert or your organization's data protection officer to obtain guidance on the specific requirements applicable to your organization, as this guide does not constitute legal advice.